 We thought the Goddards pies were excellent, crisp pastry and a delicious filling, full of real flavours, not synthetic ones.
 Good news for vegetarians, there are cheese and onion and soy mince versions.
 I tried the soy mince, it was excellent.
 The story goes that it was invented in honour of a local politician, a vegetarian who wanted a meat style pie.
 The Goddard family granted his wish in response to his help in a time of crisis.

-On your next visit to London, or any other part of the world, search out the smaller businesses, the family run places that give you a real taste of the region you’re exploring.
+On your next visit to London, or any other part of the world, search out the smaller businesses, the family-run places that give you a real taste of the region you’re exploring.
 Travel is far more rewarding if you hunt out interesting experiences in every area, that includes lunch.
 Don’t go to the big chains, give the real food of the area a chance, you’ll find it in little shops like this, in market stalls, pubs and independent restaurants to suit your personal budget.
 Travel and learning go hand in hand for us, yesterday we learnt a little more about London’s history through traditional London food.
 Want to know more about where to eat in London ( and not be ripped off as a tourist) try here.